Having high sugar levels for a long period of time can cause problems in how you have sex – called sexual dysfunction.

 How you’re feeling can have a big impact on how you have sex too.
 If you’re feeling embarrassed or worried about a sexual problem, this can be really difficult and make you feel like you don’t want to or can’t have sex.

 If you feel comfortable, talk to your healthcare team for more advice and support.
-Or if you'd rather talk over the phone, our helpline is managed by trained counsellors who are ready to answer your questions or just listen.
+Or if you'd rather talk over the phone, our helpline is managed by advisors with counselling skills who are ready to answer your questions or just listen.
 Whatever you need, you're not alone.

 We’ve also got more information about the kinds of things people with diabetes told us they think about when it comes to sex and diabetes.
 With tips on what can help and who you can talk to.